-While at the pinnacle of his career, Ali was drafted into the military and refused to report for duty because of his dedication to his faith.
-Ali was a person who practiced at being great not only while wearing training gear, but also while striving for greatness in living a life dedicated to making his world better.
-Outspoken and often criticized for what many saw as divisive language, Ali remained true to his principles throughout his life and his legacy continues to inspire everyone from professional boxers to young schoolchildren to find their own greatness.
-His training headgear is a reminder that being great at something doesn’t come to anyone without practice, perseverance, and willpower.
+While at the pinnacle of his career, Ali was drafted into the military but refused to report for duty because of his consciousness as a Muslim minister and his own personal convictions.
+Ali was a person who practiced at being great not only while wearing training gear but also while striving for greatness in living a life dedicated to making his world better.
+Outspoken, and often criticized for what many saw as divisive language, Ali remained true to his principles throughout his life.
+His legacy continues to inspire everyone, from athletes to school children, to find their own greatness.
+His training headgear is a reminder that being great at something doesn’t come without practice, perseverance and willpower.

 I’m always going to be one black one who got big on your white televisions and 100% stayed with representing my people.
 That was my purpose and I’m showing the world that you can be here and still free and stay yourself and get respect from the world.Muhammad Ali World Champion Boxer